M. Provisions, Contingent Liabilities & Contingent Assets

 Defined benefit plans expose the Company to the following types of actuarial risks:

 Interest rate risk: The Plan exposes the company to the risk of fall in interest rates .
-A fall in interest rates will result in an increase in the ultimate cost of providing the above benefit and will thus result in an increase in the value of the liability (as shown in financial statements.)
+A fall in interest rates will result in an increase in the ultimate cost of providing the above benefit and will thus result in an increase in the value of the liability (as shown in financial statements).

-Liquidity Risk: This is the risk that the company is not able to meet the short term gratuity payouts .This may arise due to non availability of enough cash / cash equivalent to meet the liabilities or holding of liquid assets not being sold in time.
+Liquidity Risk: This is the risk that the company is not able to meet the short term gratuity payouts .This may arise due to non availability of enough cash / cash equivalent to meet the liabilities or holding of illiquid assets not being sold in time.

-Demographic risk: The company has used certain mortality and attrition assumption in valuation of the liability .
+Demographic Risk: The company has used certain mortality and attrition assumption in valuation of the liability .
 The Company is exposed to the risk of actual experience turning out to be worse compared to the assumption.

 Asset Liability Mismatching or Market Risk: The duration of the liability is longer compared to duration of assets, exposing the Company to market risk for volatilities/fall in interest rate.